silvacms/documentation/source/silva/services.rst

       silvaconf.context(MySortingService)
       silvaconf.name('manage_sorting')

-Rules on ZMI views are exactly the same than on public views, however there is no ``content`` attribute on them (since it's not for a content).
+Rules on ZMI views are exactly the same as on public views, however there is no ``content`` attribute on them (since it's not for content).
 You still have to add your view name to the ``manage_options`` of your service.

-If you need to write template, your can use the following skeleton:
+If you need to write a template, your can use the following skeleton:

 .. code-block:: html